thesyntheticcoral/SynCoral_Protocols/Culturing/Cell_Isolation_Protocol.md

 	 - Lewinski lab coral culture media recipe here: [**Coral-Culture-Media-Reagents**](#Coral-Culture-Media-Reagents)

 **5.4** <a name="Ca-Mg-free-seawater"></a> **Ca-Mg-free-seawater**
--	**5.4.1** Incubate nubbin or cells at 25°C for 3 hours in shaking incubator (rpm 30), in filtered, calcium and magnesium free, artificial seawater supplemented with 3% [Antibiotics-antimycotics solution Thermofisher #1524006](https://www.thermofisher.com/order/catalog/product/15240062#/15240062) solution
+-	**5.4.1** Incubate nubbin at 25°C for 1-3 hours in shaking incubator (rpm 30), in filtered, calcium and magnesium free, artificial seawater supplemented with 3% [Antibiotics-antimycotics solution Thermofisher #1524006](https://www.thermofisher.com/order/catalog/product/15240062#/15240062) solution.
+-	**5.4.2** Using tweezers, transfer nubbin to a sterile Eppendorf tube and rinse nubbin using 2 mL of filtered, calcium and magnesium free, artificial seawater supplemented with 3% [Antibiotics-antimycotics solution Thermofisher #1524006](https://www.thermofisher.com/order/catalog/product/15240062#/15240062) solution.
+	- a.
+NOTE: An incubation of 1 hour yields on the order of 10^6 cells.
+	- b.
+NOTE: A 3 hour incubation time does not collect all tissue.
+Incubation for 2 days results in significantly more tissue harvested.

 **D.** <a name="Incubation"></a> **Incubation**

 - **For mechanical harvesting with a medical scapel, toothbrush, or paintbrush**: timing for incubation period undetermined as of 07282020